Jason Leffler: NASCAR career

-Leffler made ten starts in the #0, becoming the permanent driver after the Sirius Satellite Radio at the Glen.
+Leffler made ten starts in the No. 0, becoming the permanent driver after the Sirius Satellite Radio at the Glen.
 The team then signed Ward Burton away from Bill Davis Racing to take over the car, and he joined the team before the season was over to get a head start.
 Leffler was moved to the #00 Haas Automation car in the Busch Series for the remainder of 2003, with the idea that he would remain there for 2004.
 At Nashville Superspeedway in 2004, Leffler scored his first career Busch Series victory.
 He also was involved in a controversial finish at the Winn-Dixie 250; he was penalized by NASCAR for "over-aggressive driving" on the final lap, that saw Michael Waltrip get spun, and then Dale Earnhardt Jr. get wrecked, both by Leffler.
 He was running third in the points when the team released him from his contract.
 He ended up finishing twelfth in the championship despite missing the last seven races.

 Shortly after his dismissal, Leffler signed a deal to re-join Joe Gibbs Racing for 2005, taking over a newly created Cup team sponsored by FedEx.
-The No. 11 Chevrolet was regularly outside of the top 35 in points, meaning that it was not guaranteed a starting spot for all races; Leffler was unable to qualify for the Coca-Cola 600 because of it.
+The No. 11 Chevrolet was regularly outside of the top-35 in points, meaning that it was not guaranteed a starting spot for all races; Leffler was unable to qualify for the Coca-Cola 600 because of it.
 He was replaced by Terry Labonte for the two road-course races and, eventually, was fired from JGR after nineteen starts in which he failed to record a top ten finish.
 He was replaced by a mix of Labonte and JGR developmental drivers J. J. Yeley and Denny Hamlin, the latter of whom took over the car full-time the following season.

 While racing with Gibbs, Leffler briefly raced with Braun Racing in the Busch Series, a team that had lost their regular driver, Shane Hmiel, to a drug suspension.
 After leaving Gibbs, Leffler joined Braun Racing on a full-time basis for the remainder of the season.
-Leffler had scored four top ten finishes with Braun in nine starts for the team.
+Leffler had scored four top-ten finishes with Braun in nine starts for the team.

 For the 2006 season, Leffler was signed to return to Braun Racing to drive the No. 32 Chevrolet.
 The team carried sponsorships from Lucas Oil, Fraternal Order of Eagles, and ABF U-Pack Moving.
 The No. 32 team became the No. 38 team with sponsorship from Great Clips after it merged with Akins Motorsports.
 Jason also attempted to qualify for the second to last race of the chase at Phoenix in the No. 71 for Braun Racing but failed to qualify.
 He also owned the 2006 USAC Silver Crown championship team.